 Initially I was in shock, my head in a whirl.
 I had thought I had pancreatitis.
 My first thought was how I would tell my daughter, who is herself very incapacitated.
 That night, I decided to focus on the practical, and wrote a long to-do list.

 My cancer was operable

 As I live alone and had no follow-up support, a very kind friend took me to her home for two weeks.
-Unfortunately, neither of us had fully understood my recuperation needs, and I was admitted to Southampton General hospital for 4 more nights, having lost 4kg.
+Unfortunately, neither of us had fully understood my recuperation needs, and I was admitted to hospital for 4 more nights, having lost 4kg.

 I began to recover